Monitoring

 If the NACM access control policy denies permission to read a particular node, then that node is silently skipped in the output.
 No error or warning messages will be generated.

-client applications should be prepared to receive XML subtrees that have been pruned by access control.
+Client applications should be prepared to receive XML subtrees that have been pruned by access control.
 The <data> element will always be present, so an empty <data/> element indicates that no data was returned, either because the <filter> did not match, or because access control pruned the requested nodes.

 Filter Types